nuts-foundation/nuts-specification/rfc/rfc0XX-use-case-list.md

 ### 3.4 List pruning

-To only keep valid presentations on the list, maintainers MUST remove presentations which `exp` (expiration) has passed from the list.
+To only keep valid presentations on the list, maintainers MUST remove presentations whose `exp` (expiration) time has passed from the list.

 Clients that wish to retain their presentation MUST re-submit their registration before that period of time has passed, if they want to keep their presentation on the list (once a day, for instance).